awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ------

-To bootstrap additional environments into which AWS CDK applications will be deployed by the pipeline, use the commands below instead\.
-The \-\-trust option indicates which other account should have permissions to deploy AWS CDK applications into this environment; specify the pipeline's AWS account ID\.
+To bootstrap additional environments into which AWS CDK applications will be deployed by the pipeline, use the following commandsinstead\.
+The \-\-trust option indicates which other account should have permissions to deploy AWS CDK applications into this environment\.
+For this option, specify the pipeline's AWS account ID\.

-Again, you may omit the \-\-profile option if your default AWS profile contains the necessary credentials or if you are using the `AWS_*` environment variables to provide your AWS account credentials\.
+Again, you can omit the \-\-profile option in the following situations:
++ If your default AWS profile contains the necessary credentials
++ If you're using the `AWS_*` environment variables to provide your AWS account credentials

 ------
 #### [ macOS/Linux ]